A healthy dose of wine-related pastimes in print (or, of course, your Kindle). Because a book is wo/man’s best friend, they say. Or at least we do.

 The brilliant author of Bright Lights, Big City or The Good Life is also an incredibly dedicated wine & food aficionado – enjoy his savvy language and palate in this collection of essays on biodynamics, Champagne and many more.

-Be it a memoir, a comprehensive guide, a deep dive into the ancient Georgian wine culture or musings on soil’s impact on flavour (co-authored by the Loire trailblazer Pascaline Lepeltier), our dear friend Alice, the doyenne of natural wine writing, simply delivers.
-If you haven’t got time to get acquainted with her style, now you probably do.
+Be it a memoir, a comprehensive guide, a deep dive into the ancient Georgian wine culture or musings on soil’s impact on flavour (co-authored by the Loire trailblazer Pascaline Lepeltier), our friend Alice, the doyenne of US natural wine writing, is there to keep you company.

 Adventures on the Wine Route, Kermit Lynch